Quba: Economy

 Quba has enjoyed strong economic growth over the last decade, much of it spurred by tourism and the construction industry.

+Education

-There are 155 educational facilities in Quba.
-135 high schools, 15 preschool and 5 out of school child education training facility.
-Out of 135 schools 27 are primary schools, 43 are high school which provide 9 years education, 65 provides eleven year education.
+There are 155 educational facilities in Quba: 135 schools, 15 preschools, and 5 out-of-school child education training facilities.
+Out of 135 schools, 27 are primary schools, 43 are high schools that provide nine years of education, and 65 provide eleven years of education.
 In January 2017 these schools hosted 24,620 students.